rsnyder/plant-humanities/pecan/README.md

 	license="CC0"
 	fit="contain">

-According to Katy Morlas Shannon, the author of *Antoine of Oak Alley*, the records from Oak Alley Plantation indicate that Antoine was four years old when he, his mother, father, and brother became property of the Roman family.[^23] His mother, Zaire, spun cloth, and his father, Zephyr, occupied the most important position on the plantation: overseeing the production of sugar.[^24] Because “Zephyr held this elite role on the Roman Plantation,”[^25] Antoine grew up in the house his father built with the complicated knowledge that “he was enslaved, and he was also the son of a great man.”[^26] Antoine cultivated his father’s spirit of greatness as he matured, learning to cooperate with the land while tending his family’s garden behind their slave quarters.[^27] We cannot know for sure whether Antoine was intentionally trained for his special skill.[^28] But we do know that neither Colomb nor Roman—social elites and talented gardeners in their own right—had the capacity to perform Antoine’s craft.[^29] They relied on his knowledge and labor, and they profited from his success, but they gave him no credit.[^30] The sales records reveal that the fruit of the new variety was worth $50–$75 a barrel,[^31] but, as historian Tiya Miles writes, Antoine “received no glory or pay for his botanical feat.”[^32] Sadly, Antoine found himself in a world in which profit was king and the exploitation of enslaved labor and knowledge was common.
+According to Katy Morlas Shannon, the author of *Antoine of Oak Alley*, the records from Oak Alley Plantation indicate that Antoine was four years old when he, his mother, father, and brother became property of the Roman family.[^23] His mother, Zaire, spun cloth, and his father, Zephyr, occupied the most important position on the plantation: overseeing the production of sugar.[^24] Because “Zephyr held this elite role on the Roman Plantation,” Antoine grew up in the house his father built with the complicated knowledge that “he was enslaved, and he was also the son of a great man.”[^25] Antoine cultivated his father’s spirit of greatness as he matured, learning to cooperate with the land while tending his family’s garden behind their slave quarters.[^27] We cannot know for sure whether Antoine was intentionally trained for his special skill.[^28] But we do know that neither Colomb nor Roman—social elites and talented gardeners in their own right—had the capacity to perform Antoine’s craft.[^29] They relied on his knowledge and labor, and they profited from his success, but they gave him no credit.[^30] The sales records reveal that the fruit of the new variety was worth $50–$75 a barrel,[^31] but, as historian Tiya Miles writes, Antoine “received no glory or pay for his botanical feat.”[^32] Sadly, Antoine found himself in a world in which profit was king and the exploitation of enslaved labor and knowledge was common.
 The pecan he had learned to cultivate would soon face the consequences of the same capitalistic system.
 <param ve-image
 	src="wc:St._James_Parish_-_Oak_Alley_Plantation_-_20220730134916.jpg"
 	rotation="180"